DAVID J. WILLIS ATTORNEY

 abstraction, execution, and attempt to collect the judgment

 The total time to trial is approximately nine to twelve months, varying from court to court and county to county.
 Cases are usually heard in the order of oldest first.
 They are set for a certain term of court (often one week in county courts and two weeks in district court).
 During this time, the attorney, the client, and the witnesses are all on call, which can be inconvenient and expensive (if, for instance, one must pay hourly experts to sit around and wait).
 There is a lot of sitting around and waiting involved in trial work.

 The 82nd Legislature introduced a much needed reform by creating Rule 91a, which provides that causes of action with no basis in law or fact may be dismissed within 45 days of the filing of an appropriate motion.
 It provides a dismissal remedy early in the process rather than having to wait for discovery to be completed to file a motion for summary judgment.

-Another needed rule change pertains to "expedited actions" for monetary relief not exceeding $100,000.
+Another welcome rule change pertains to "expedited actions" for monetary relief not exceeding $100,000.
 Rules 47 and 169 now apply.
 Unfortunately—very unfortunately for real estate investors—this innovation does not apply to actions brought under the Property Code.

 Collection on a Judgment

 Collecting on a judgment against an individual is difficult in Texas because of homestead laws and the constitutional prohibition against garnishing wages.
 If the loser has no insurance coverage, collection can be a real problem.
 Similarly, satisfying a judgment against a corporation or LLC may be challenging if assets have been moved out of the company name or located in other jurisdictions.
 Attorneys are fond of saying that they could "paper the walls" of their offices with judgments obtained but never collected.
 That is the reality in Texas, especially when it comes to judgment debtors who are individuals.